The city’s innovative chefs cultivate an exciting dining scene

-“Bangkok’s always been known as a street-food city,” says Garima Arora, the up-and-coming chef behind newly Michelin-starred eatery Gaa.
+“Bangkok’s always been known as a street-food city,” says Garima Arora, the executive chef and founder behind newly Michelin-starred eatery Gaa.
 “But in the last five years, the city’s fine-dining scene has exploded.”
 Gaa is the first Indian woman to receive a Michelin star, and has been named Asia’s Best Female Chef of 2019.

 She’s right: Until recently, Bangkok’s fine-dining scene was ruled by A-list celebrity chefs and Western imports.
 Aside from Gaggan — Indian chef Gaggan Anand’s flagship, which nabbed the top spot in Asia’s 50 Best Restaurants list for four consecutive years — there was Le Normandie (Mandarin Oriental’s haute French kitchen), two-Michelin-star Mezzaluna and L’Atelier de Joël Robuchon.
 Now it’s quite a different playing field, and the headliner is Thai food itself, which has steadily migrated from street-food staple to fine-dining sensation.